iSundhararajan/Unit_3_Project/README.md

    - Utilizes descriptive statistics, data visualization, and correlation analysis to explore relationships between variables and identify patterns in the data.

 4. **Business Case Implementation:**
-   - Applies findings from the data analysis to address a defined business case, such as suggesting destinations for shark spotting trips or identifying safe locations for setting up surf shops.
+   - Applies findings from the data analysis to address a defined business case, such as developing customized cybersecurity solutions tailored to the specific attack patterns identified within targeted industries or sectors.
    - Provides recommendations based on insights derived from the data to support business decision-making processes.

 5. **Documentation and Code Structure:**
    - Ensures clear documentation of code functionality, including comments and docstrings for clarity and reproducibility.
    - Organizes code into modular functions or classes to facilitate code reuse and maintainability.

 ## Links
 - Trello Board:  [Trello Board](https://trello.com/b/rZmZZjlz/unit3projectcybersecurity)